liquibase/gradle-liquibase-plugin/README.md

 News
 ----
+### September 5, 2020
+Liquibase 4.0.0 is out, and the initial testing shows that it is compatible with the Liquibase Gradle plugin.

 ### June 6, 2020
 Release 2.0.4 is a minor release that fixes an issue that was preventing debugging in IntelliJ Idea (#72), and an issue with Groovy dependencies (Issue